camunda-consulting/camunda-7-code-examples/one-time-examples/validate-claims/README.md

 There is no web interface to access the application.
 To get started refer to the `InMemoryH2Test`.

+To run the tests, start the node server first.
+See the [readme](node-scripts/) in the node-scripts folder for a quick how-to.

 You can also use `ant` to build and deploy the example to an application server.
 For that to work you need to copy the file `build.properties.example` to `build.properties` and configure the path to your application server inside it.